hhuebert/sobotify/README.md

 ## sobotify: turn your robot into a SOcial roBOT

 sobotify is a framework for turning a robot into a social robot.
-Currently it supports controlling the Pepper robot and a virtual "robot" (stickman).
-It is planned to support further robots (NAO, Cozmo, MyKeepon, ...).
+Currently it supports controlling the Pepper and NAO robots as well as a virtual "robot" (stickman).
+It is planned to support further robots (Cozmo, MyKeepon, ...).

-It has been tested with Python 3.8 on Windows.
+It has been tested with Python 3.8 (and Python 2.7 for accessing NAO/Pepper) on Windows 10.
 Future versions should also support Linux.

 # Known Issues/Restrictions
-* NAO support not fully tested yet
+* Currently Miniconda3 is required for creating python environments (usage is hard coded within sobotify)
+* Usage of non-ASCII characters (such as German umlauts) in directory or file names will (likely) cause issues
+* Chatbot (LLM - Large Language Model) code is only a dummy
 * Issues with NAO and Pepper simulators (very slow execution)
-* Chatbot (LLM - Large Language Model) code is only a dummy
-* Currently usage of Miniconda3 is required (usage is hard coded within sobotify)
-* Usage of non-ASCII characters (such as German umlauts) in diretory or file names will (likely) cause issues

 # Quick Start

 ## Easy Install

 * Download the current version of sobotify here : https://github.com/hhuebert/sobotify/archive/refs/heads/main.zip
 * Unzip the sobotify-main.zip file
 * Copy the unpacked sobotify-main folder to a permanent location (i.e. where it can stay, as this will be the installation folder), for example copy it to your home directory, such as C:\Users\MyName\sobotify-main
 * go into the sobotify top folder (sobotify-main\sobotify)